vim-autoformat/vim-autoformat/README.md

 * `nixfmt` for __Nix__.
   It can be installed from nixpkgs with `nix-env -iA nixpkgs.nixfmt`.
 See https://github.com/serokell/nixfmt for more.

+* `dhall format` for __Dhall__.
+  The standard formatter, bundled with the interpreter.
+See https://github.com/dhall-lang/dhall-lang for more info.

 ## Help, the formatter doesn't work as expected!

 If you're struggling with getting a formatter to work, it may help to set vim-autoformat in